-Project Title: Administrative Office of the Courts: Citation Automation Project Task Number: TR-06-01 Project Summary: The project will continue the installation and operation of a Uniform Traffic Citation Electronic Communication Program in 40 courts throughout Georgia to facilitate electronic transmission of traffic citation data to the Department of Public Safety and the Department of Motor Vehicle Safety.
-Funding: \$ 175,800 Project Title: Governor's Office of Highway Safety Task Number: TR-06-02 Project Summary: These funds will be used to provide management responsibility of the TRCC program within the GOHS organization.
-Additionally, funds will be used to create and implement an internal Grants Management System in order to assist GOHS in the tracking and management of programmatic and fiscal functions within the organization Funding: \$63,000 Project Title: Traffic Records Coordinating Committee Task Number: TR-06-03 Project Summary: GOHS will collaborate with GDOT, DMVS, DPS, DHR and other state, federal and local stakeholders to reconstitute the Traffic Records Coordinating Committee.
+Project Title: Administrative Office of the Courts: Citation Automation Project Task Number: TR-07-01 Project Summary: This project will continue the installation and operation of a Uniform Traffic Citation Electronic Communication Program.
+This program will provide a system to electronically transmit traffic citations for the affected Courts to the DDS units in lieu of mailing paper citations.
+Funding: \$ 205,200 Project Title: Governor's Office of Highway Safety Task Number: TR-07-02 Project Summary: These funds will be used to provide management responsibility of the TRCC program within the GOHS organization.
+Additionally, funds will be used to create and implement an internal Grants Management System in order to assist GOHS in the tracking and management of programmatic and fiscal functions within the organization Funding: \$88,000 Project Title: Traffic Records Coordinating Committee Task Number: TR-07-02 (continued) Project Summary: GOHS will collaborate with GDOT, DMVS, DPS, DHR and other state, federal and local stakeholders to reconstitute the Traffic Records Coordinating Committee.
 Meetings will be held quarterly in order to develop a strategic traffic records plan for improving Georgia crash records.
-Funding: \$25,000
+Funding: (\$25,000 included in GOHS Internal Grant TR-07-02 above)